Hot Wheels: 2017–2021

 2017 saw a major change in casting numbering.
 Since that moment, recolors are named with a different number than the original, thus causing the number limit of cars to expand to 365.
 The idea of numbering a casting with a number corresponding to their own series was also aborted.
 There were also some new mainline series introduced, such as Experimotors (cars with moving parts, or a secondary purpose), Holiday Racers (cars that have a holiday based theme), Factory Fresh (a series including newer, sometimes older castings with fabric painting) and Camaro Fifty (a series dedicated to the Chevrolet Camaro, and its 50th anniversary).

 In 2018, Hot Wheels celebrated its 50th anniversary.
 The style of the blister cards were changed again, depicting a city in the background of the car, thus emulating a "Hot Wheels City" theme.
 For that year, each blister card had a 50th Anniversary logo.
 Hot Wheels also launched several collector-focused lines for that year, including Favorites, which was a series that consisted of 11 highly detailed vehicles (which were based on real cars), all with metal bodies and rubber tires.
 For this year, Hot Wheels also launched a display case, which could hold up to 48 cars, and could either stand up on its own (via attachable "feet") or be mounted on a wall.
 Each display case came with an exclusive car.

 On October 4, 2018, Mattel filed a new trademark for the motto it's not the same without the flame.
 In 2019, a seal was added in the bottom left corner of the blister card with the motto.

 On February 18, 2021, the Hot Wheels Mars Perseverance Rover was released; a die-cast scale model latest vehicle in its Space mini-collections inspired by the NASA-launched Perseverance rover.

 Hot Wheels designer Ryu Asada died on March 23, 2021, at age 42, after years of suffering from cancer.
-That same year, Hot Wheels began a partnership with Milestone S.r.l. to release their first game, Hot Wheels Unleashed, in which came out on September 30, 2021.
+That same year, Hot Wheels began a partnership with Milestone S.r.l. to release their first game, Hot Wheels Unleashed, which came out on September 30, 2021.

 2022–present

 On 7 March 2023, NBC ordered a reality competition series known as Hot Wheels: Ultimate Challenge with Rutledge Wood as host.
 It which premiered on 30 May 2023.

 Netflix announced a new animated series adaptation, Hot Wheels Let's Race, on 28 September 2023, which premiered on 4 March 2024.

 On 9 October 2024, Formula One announced a new multi-year partnership with Hot Wheels.
-The partnership began in 2024 with the release of a Hot Wheels F1 car, before the full range of F1 products are later released in 2025.
+The partnership began in 2024 with the release of a Hot Wheels F1 car, before the full range of F1 products were later released in 2025.

+In 2025, Mattel announced the development of a live-action Hot Wheels feature film by Mattel Studios and Warner Bros.
+The film will be produced by JJ Abrams' Bad Robot Productions, and will be directed by Jon M. Chu from a screenplay by Juel Taylor and Tony Rettenmaier.